My Setup#

 - Consider the Stream Ultra X (3.84 kWh single unit) instead — it eliminates the inter-unit bottleneck

+Updated April 3, 2026: EcoFlow support officially confirmed the 1200W inverter bottleneck as the cause.
+Replacement/refund requested under EU Directive 2019/771.
 Updated April 1, 2026: Added root cause architecture analysis, scaling analysis, community reports, BMS details, and “AC Pro First” workaround.
 Original post: March 30, 2026.

 PV surplus automation: PV Surplus EV Charging — The Zero-Export Adventure.
 If you found this useful, share it — visibility drives fixes.